 - You are pumping to donate breast milk

 However you arrived at the decision to EP, we are here to help you.
-Let’s jump into our ten best exclusive pumping tips:
+Let’s jump into our ten best exclusive pumping tips.

-Familiarize Yourself With Breast Pumps And How They Work
+Familiarize Yourself With Breast Pumps and How They Work

 Information is key when you are a mom.
 Whether you are a first-time mom or this is your first experience with pumping, it’s important to know all about the different kinds of breast pumps and how they work.